MattParkerDev/MatthewParkerDev/src/MattParkerDev.WebUI/wwwroot/_blogs/wip/wip.md

 We will not, as a matter of ethics, knowingly ship code that is defective or substandard.

 This is not something you need to ask your boss - "Is it okay if I don't ship shit today?"
-As software developers, we are hired as professionals in our field - we are the experts.
-This is not something you need to ask permission for - it is expected of you.
+As software developers, we are hired as professionals in our field - we are the experts.\
+This is expected of you, and it's a hill you must die on.

-We should not violate this rule to meet deadlines.
+We must not violate this rule to meet deadlines or pressure from business.

+#### 2. Always be ready

-#### 2. We will always be ready
+We will always be ready
 // Sprint length\
 // Code should always be deployable

 What is your sprint size?

 #### 3. Stable Productivity

 greenfield - no code - how fast can you go? - business asks for a feature, yeah I can do that in a week.
 Week later, all done.
 Fast forward a year - a new feature takes 6 months.
 You will produce features just as fast a year from now, as you did today.